1chenjes1/MusicPlayerApp/README.md

 ## Phase 4: Task 3
-- Instead of having a field for JsonWriter and JsonReader in the MusicPlayerGUI class, I could've instantiated JsonReader and JsonWriter objects within those methods to get rid of couplings
+- Instead of having a field for JsonWriter and JsonReader in the MusicPlayerGUI class, I could've instantiated JsonReader and JsonWriter objects within those methods to get rid of the associations, as having too many fields can make the class disorganized.
 - Could've made multiple classes for the GUI, as all the methods corresponding to the GUI are compiled in one singular class.
 As a result, the current GUI class is very long, and has reduced cohesion.
+It makes looking for specific code and debugging very difficult.